ff-ultima/ff-ultima.github.io/docs/settings/all/topbar-settings.md

 ### ultima.navbar.float

-Like navbar autohide, this autohides the navigation bar, in a floating style
+For a floating url bar, this also autohides the nav bar like above.

 <img width="98%" alt="fluent" src="https://github.com/user-attachments/assets/be397407-ecc0-43f5-bfbe-821777605f13" />

 ### ultima.navbar.float.fullsize

-Like navbar float, but the navbar takes up as much width as possible.
+For a floating url bar, like above, except the nav bar stays a full width.

-> This setting isn't really ideal for a vertical tab setup, as you can see with how the elements overlap in the image below.
+This setting is not ideal for a vertical tab setup, as you can see with how the elements overlap in the image below.
 Smooth sailing for horizontal tabs though.

 <img width="98%" alt="fluent" src="/img/settings/navbarfloatfullsize.png" />